Oasis Taiwan Porridge – Idyllic Dining in the Park

 But in land-scarce Singapore, buildings with a rich history or sentimental value are being torn down to pave the way for modern developments.
 Likewise, oasis had to suffer the same fate when it closed down in March this year to make way for the upcoming sports hub.

 Naturally, a colleague of mine who has fond childhood memories of patronising the restaurant was eager to visit it again.
-So one weeknight after getting out of office, we simply crossed the streets and had our dinner there!
+So one evening after getting out of office, we simply crossed the streets and had our dinner there!

 Meal at Oasis Taiwan Porridge